tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Chris Martin
 - Thom Yorke
 - George Michael

+### Q: Who was the leader of the Communist Party of Yugoslavia ?
+- **Correct Answer:** Josip Broz Tito
+- Karadjordje Petrovic
+- Milos Obilic
+- Aleskandar Petrovic

 ### Q: Who was the longest-serving senator in US history, serving from 1959 to 2010?